Ghostwatch: Synopsis

-Behind the scenes
+Background

 The story is based on the tale of the Enfield Poltergeist.
 The presentation contained realistic elements which suggested to a casual viewer that it was an actual documentary.
 The studio scenes were recorded in Studio D, BBC Elstree Studios, Clarendon Road.
 The scenes at the house and the street were all shot on location around 5–6 weeks before the recording of the studio scenes.
-The recorded scenes in the house and street were then played into the studio, where Michael Parkinson, Mike Smith, and the fictional Dr. Pascoe had to interact with them.
+The recorded scenes in the house and street were then played into the studio, where Michael Parkinson, Mike Smith, and the fictional Dr Pascoe had to interact with them.

 A phone number was shown on the screen so that viewers could "call in" and discuss ghostly phenomena.
-The number was the standard BBC call-in number at the time, 081 811 8181 (also used on programmes such as Going Live!), and callers who got through were connected first to a message telling them that the show was fictional, before being given the chance to share their own ghost stories.
-However, the phone number was besieged by callers during the showing and many people who telephoned simply got an engaged tone.
+The number was the standard BBC call-in number at the time, 081 811 8181 (also used on programmes such as Going Live!), and callers who got through were connected first to a message telling them that the show was fictional, before being given the chance to share their own ghost stories, probably as a way of writing future stories for Ghostwatch.
+However, the phone number was besieged by countless callers during the showing and many people who telephoned simply got an engaged tone, partially because there were only five telephone operators available.
 This commonly happened when phoning BBC "call in" shows and inadvertently added to the realism instead of reassuring viewers that it was fiction.

 Ghostwatch was originally conceived by writer Stephen Volk as a six-part drama (similar to Edge of Darkness) in which a fictional paranormal investigator and a TV reporter investigate poltergeist activity at a North London housing estate, gradually discovering more elements of the mystery each week.
 This would have culminated in the final episode in a live TV broadcast from the property, in the vein of Nigel Kneale's The Quatermass Experiment and Quatermass and the Pit, in both of which "all hell breaks loose".
 However, when producer Ruth Baumgarten doubted the viability of an entire mini-series and recommended instead a 90-minute TV special, Volk suggested that they "do the whole thing like Episode Six", portraying it as an actual "live" broadcast fronted by well-known TV personalities.

 The BBC, however, became concerned about the effect the broadcast would have on the public and very nearly pulled the show shortly before broadcast.
-Ultimately they insisted on adding opening credits including the writer's name, in addition to a Screen One title sequence.
+Ultimately, they insisted on adding opening credits including the writer's name, in addition to a Screen One title sequence.